Jakub Kamiński

-Jakub Piotr Kamiński (born 5 June 2002) is a Polish professional footballer who plays as a left winger for club 1.
-FC Köln, on loan from VfL Wolfsburg, and the Poland national team.
+Jakub Piotr Kamiński (born 5 June 2002) is a Polish professional footballer who plays as a winger or wide midfielder for Primeira Liga club Benfica and the Poland national team.

 Club career

 Lech Poznań

 As a junior, he started his career in Szombierki Bytom, before joining Lech Poznań's academy in 2015.
 Climbing through the ranks with junior squads and the reserve team, he was first included in the first team roster in early 2019 by Adam Nawałka.

 Kamiński made his Ekstraklasa debut on 20 September 2019 in a 1–1 home draw against Jagiellonia Białystok, in the starting line-up.
 His first league goal came in a 3–3 away draw against Zagłębie Lubin on 6 June 2020.
 On 16 September 2020, he scored his first goal in European competitions against Hammarby IF in a 3–0 Europa League qualifying round away win.
 Following a successful 2021–22 campaign, which saw Lech win the championship on the club's 100th anniversary, Kaminśki was voted Ekstraklasa's Young Player of the Season.